NikitaBeloglazov/clipman/README.md

 This code is under [Mozilla Public License Version 2.0](/../../blob/main/LICENSE).

 # Contribution / Issues
-* __Pull requests are welcome!__
-* Feel free to write Issues!
-The developer can answer you in the following languages: Ukrainian, English, Russian.
-* __[!!]
+📕 __[!!]
 If you encouter an error, please read the error text very closely.
 The module is specially written so that errors give you a complete answer even if you a lamer__

+* 🥼 __Pull requests are welcome!__
+* 🌈 Feel free to write Issues!
+The developer can answer you in the following languages: Ukrainian, English, Russian.
 * Don't forget to attach version (`pip3 show clipman`) and error text :)
-* To speed up the process write to [maintainer](https://github.com/NikitaBeloglazov)
+* ⏩ To speed up the process write to [maintainer](https://github.com/NikitaBeloglazov)